How to plan and structure a GIS Training Session#

 The last training day#

 The last training day will be very similar to a regular training day.
-In the beginning, you should to the welcome and recap part and during the training exercises you should adhere to the best practices explained above.
+At the start, you should to the welcome and recap part and during the training exercises you should adhere to the best practices explained above.

 At the end of the training, however, you should plan significantly more time to wrap up the current day and the training as a whole.
 Follow the tips below to bring the training to a successful conclusion:

-Wrap-up of today’s exercises: Conclude the current training day by revisiting the purpose of the exercises, addressing any remaining questions, and providing feedback.
+1. Wrap-up of today’s exercises: Conclude the training day by revisiting the purpose of the exercises, addressing any remaining questions, and providing feedback.

-Written evaluation: Allocate time for a written evaluation of the training.
-Utilize the template provided on this platform or follow the evaluation method prescribed by your organization.
-Conducting the written evaluation during the training ensures that everyone participates.
+2. Written evaluation: Allocate time for a written evaluation of the training.
+Utilize the template provided on this platform or follow the evaluation method of your organization.
+Conducting a written evaluation during the training ensures that everyone participates.

-Direct feedback: Evaluate the group using a method of your choice.
+3. Direct feedback: Evaluate the group using a method of your choice.
 The five-finger feedback method is often effective.
-This step is crucial as it provides trainees with an opportunity to express their thoughts and opinions directly.
+This step is crucial as it provides participants with an opportunity to express their thoughts and opinions directly.

-Outlook: Provide guidance on the way forward.
-Answer common questions such as whether there will be additional training sessions and how trainees can further develop their GIS skills.
+4. Outlook: Provide guidance on the way forward.
+Answer common questions such as whether there will be additional training sessions and how participants can further develop their GIS skills.
 You can always refer them to the training platform for additional resources.

-Contact information: Ensure that trainees know how to contact you after the training.
+5. Contact information: Ensure that participants know how to contact you after the training.
 Additionally, consider compiling a list of participants’ contact details to facilitate networking, with their consent, of course.

-Farewell: Finally, close the training session and bid everyone farewell, wishing them all the best in their future endeavors.
+6. Farewell: Finally, close the training session with a farewell, wishing everyone all the best in their future endeavors.